Raphael-Boichot/Knowledge-repo-about-the-Kong-Feng-GB-BOY-COLOUR/README.md

 ![FlashGBX parameters](Pictures/FlashGBX_parameters.png)

-Sadly, the current FlashGBX version does not allow to flash this chip back (it is not referenced in the database), only to read it.
-The global rom organisation is the following (by increasing offset or increasing banks of 32 kB):
+Sadly, the current FlashGBX version does not allow to flash this chip back, only to read it (with a GBxCart 1.3 at least).
+This PCB is not referenced in the FlashGBX database and the author never answered my request to include it.
+I've tried many different tricks (like shorting some solder bridges left on the PCB) but it never worked.
+Anyway, The global rom organisation is the following (by increasing offset or increasing banks of 32 kB):

 | Data (rom or junk):                  | Size in bytes:          |Starting offset:             |Starting bank:             |
 |----------------------------|-------------------------|-----------------------------|-----------------------------|